akshaykumar0831/ZohoCalendarAutomation/README.md

 Run Tests:
 Navigate to the src/test/java directory.
-Open the TestNG XML file (testng.xml) in IntelliJ IDEA.
+Open the TestNG XML file (testng.xml, testng2.xml) in IntelliJ IDEA.
-Right-click on the file and select "Run 'testng.xml'" to execute the test suite.
+Right-click on the file and select "Run 'testng.xml/testng2.xml'" to execute the test suite.

 Project Structure
 The project follows a standard Maven project structure: